akmalfaditya/Bootcamp/Practice/C# Language Basics/Namespaces/README.md

-# 🏗️ Namespaces in C#
+# Namespaces in C#

-## 🎯 Learning Objectives
+## Learning Objectives
-By the end of this module, you will master:
+By the end of this module, you will learn:
 - **Namespace fundamentals** and their role in code organization
 - **Using directives** and their various forms (global, static, aliases)
 - **Nested namespaces** for hierarchical code structure